hrilabtufts/DIARC_Space_Station_Simulation/README.md

 * **networkConnectionUrl** - IP address of the machine the server is running on for it to bind to.
 Defaults to `127.0.0.1` but should be a remotely-accessible address if using multiple machines.
 * **networkConnectionPort** - Integer defining the port to run the server on.
 Defaults to `8868`.
 * **useLSL** - Boolean defining whether to public clock data to LSL.
 Defaults to `false`.
+* **perRobotCommunication** - When set to true, all transcribed speech events from subjects will be sent to all robots.
+Defaults to `false`.

 <a name="client-config"></a>
 ### Configuring Unity Space Station Client